DigiBP/Hoselupf/README.md

 - A decision table should be implemented where a preselection of the manufactoring company can be done automatically based on the machine weight
 - The result should be filled automatically in a HTML form to double check

-## Workflow modelling with user tasks, decision tasks and service Tasks
+## Workflow modelling with user tasks, decision tasks and service tasks

 ## Selection of iSaaS

-## Process Modelling with

 ## Service Integration with iSaaS